FrostOne/hetic-p2019-wordpress/README.md

 ```
 $ composer install
 ```
-3. Work in the web/app directory.
+And work in the web/app directory.